-You know when a important date comes and you get all emotional and you start thinking about everything that happen?
+You know when an important date comes, and you get all emotional, and you start thinking about everything that happens?
 This post is about this.
-We have been living in Berlin for a thousand days now and it’s time to think about all these days we spent in this beautiful city we like to call home.
+We have been living in Berlin for a thousand days now, and it’s time to think about all these days we spent in this beautiful city we like to call home.

-It is kind of weird to think that a 1000 days ago we were arriving in our little rented apartment on Warschauer Strasse thinking about how it would be to live in Berlin.
+It is kind of weird to think that 1000 days ago we were arriving in our little-rented apartment on Warschauer Strasse thinking about how it would be to live in Berlin.
 Little did we know how unprepared we were for the move we decided to make together.

 But this wasn’t the only radical change we decided to do back in the beginning of 2012.
 A few months before moving to Berlin, we got married and decided to live together for the first time.
 Now imagine how weird it must be for a recently married couple to move together in a city where they don’t know anything and don’t even speak the language.
 If we survived these first few months, we can survive anything.

 During these first 1000 days living in Berlin, we learned a lot about Berlin, about Germany and Germans.
 And, today, we will try to condense most of what we learned in this 25 items list.
 It is going to be a rough thing to do, but somebody has to do it.